Fall Prevention in Houston Homes

 Why Fall Risk Is Common in Houston Homes

-These aren’t flaws — they’re simply features that were never intended to support aging in place.
+These aren’t flaws — they’re simply features that were never intended to support aging in place, and proper grab bar placement is one of the most effective ways to reduce fall risk when used correctly.

 Understanding how these factors interact with daily movement is the first step toward making effective, meaningful changes.